Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 Water is a natural byproduct of the cooling process.
 Your air conditioner removes moisture from the air as it cools your house.
 This moisture drains into a pan and then out via a line.

 If your air conditioner isn’t level, water could end up pooling in the pan instead of draining away.
 This can cause:

 - Rust and mold.

 - Rusty coils, which won’t be able to exhaust heat as well.

 - More expensive energy bills due to less efficient cooling.

 3. Increased Wear and Tear

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can cause annoying sounds when on and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can create obnoxious noises when on and even require air conditioning repair.

 - Eventually wear out your air conditioner much faster.